trquinn76/classification/classification-nzl/README.md

 ### Policy And Privacy Endorsements

-This library assumes that Policy and Privacy Endorsements may be applied to ANY Classification, as I didn't read the Overview closely enough, and it turns out it DOES say that PnP Endorsements are for PnP Classifications...
+This library assumes that Policy and Privacy Endorsements may only be applied with Policy And Privacy Classifications.
+That is `IN-CONFIDENCE` and `SENSITIVE` Classifications.

 A list of Policy and Privacy Endorsements, wrapped with an optional String, which is required for some Endorsements.
 The list of supported Policy and Privacy Endorsements is found in the [Overview](./documents/Overview/README.md):